 Why Me, Lord: the unexpected theology lesson from Kris Kristofferson

-Why this, Lord?
 Saying I grew up in a conservative Baptist church is the same kind of understatement as saying Reese’s Peanut Butter Cups®are the perfect blend of chocolate and peanut butter.
 We were suspicious of conservatives who adhered to fewer “standards” than we did…and those standards were high, let me tell you.
-For one…
+Why me Lord, what have…

 My Success Story